juniorsundarCasual/TGT/vault/volume-5.chapter-355.md

 "Seeing what?"
 Kevan probed.

 "Numbers," Revian clarified.
 "Woah!
-When I use my mana senses to observe my abdomen, I'm seeing numbers - more like a fraction.
+When I use my mana senses to observe my abdomen, I see numbers - more like a fraction.
 It says 136/213"

 "I don't see anything..."
 Markus muttered while rubbing his forehead in thought.